-- Step 1 Select a contact with notes to delete. - Step 2 Do one of the following: - Right-click the contact, and then choose Delete Note. - Choose Edit > Contacts > Delete Note.
+Step 1 Select a contact with notes to delete.

+- Right-click the contact, and then choose Delete Note. - Choose Edit > Contacts > Delete Note.

 - These menu options are disabled if there are no notes to delete. - You can configure a keyboard shortcut to do this.
-For instructions, see Chapter 6, "Keyboard Shortcuts".

-Step 3 The notes are deleted from the contact Notes column.
+For instructions, see Chapter 6, "Keyboard Shortcuts". - Step 3 The notes are deleted from the contact Notes column.